The Things I Had to Remove from Dead People's Homes

 The Window

-My business owns a second hand store that’s situated in an old industrial building that looks like a garage.
+The company I work for owns a second hand store, situated in an old industrial building that looks like a garage.
 Its facade isn’t a proper wall – it’s a big door made of aluminium and plexiglass panels.
 I was sorting things out in the shop and staring out of the plexiglass windows, when I saw a car coming.
 There’s nothing particularly out of the ordinary about that since there’s a parking lot right outside.
 But the car wasn’t stopping, it just kept going.
 I didn’t realise what was happening until I heard this monstrous crash.
 I only really got it when the car continued coming at me in slow motion.

-It was like something from a movie; there was stuff everywhere.
-The car just ploughed all the stuff right up to my feet.
+It was like something from a movie; the store exploded.
+The car just ploughed all the contents of the shop right up to my feet.
 I didn’t move at all, I just stood there and watched it happen.
 When the car finally rumbled to a halt, an old man and his wife stumbled out.
 They were confused and very apologetic.
 Turns out, they had mixed up the gas pedal with the brakes.

 Ever wondered what sort of things you see when you work in a five-star hotel?